sermon: Building on the Foundation

 I want you to take this literally.
 I want you to get the idea, here, what we are talking about.
 Producing works of stubble are works, and that is about all, if you understand what I mean.
 You actually did something, but it was not very profitable.

-And it says, as we read on here, that these are the works that are burned.
+It says, as we read on here, that these are the works that are burned.
 They do not stand up.
 They do not last the test of time whereas, gold, silver, and precious stones will.
 The test is fire.
 Fire, unless it is super hot does not have a great deal of effect on gold, and silver.
 In fact, it purifies it at those temperatures.
 It becomes even more pure, valuable, and beautiful, because a person who is working in gold does things of such high quality and caliber, that when some trial comes along, he is thinking about it.
-And he understands that there is a lesson to be learned here, and he just does not leave it at that, he learns the lesson!
+He understands that there is a lesson to be learned here, and he just does not leave it at that, he learns the lesson!
 And then the next time he does a work, similar to this, it is even purer than before.

 Now, fire will scorch precious stones, and the beauty may be lost, it is going to be there.
 Fire will destroy wood, but it takes a while to do it.
 It burns at a higher temperature than hay or stubble.
 Stubble goes up in the fire very fast, and it is gone.